kenanarslanbay/Employee-Compensation-Project/README.md

 After you saved you can connect with following or you can set this configs on vs code.
 -**ssh de-project**

-**Note**: When you shutdown vm and intiliaze the VM IP changes every time.so you may need to edit external ip
+**Note**: When you shutdown vm and intiliaze the VM IP may change time ti time.Thus, you may need to change external ip in your configs!

 # Installing docker